yasiekz/router-bundle/README.md

 We have two interfaces avaiable.
 The RoutableCmsInterface is useful when you want to have more than one routing per object for example in CMS systems, where you might want to have diffrent routing for edit, delete object.
 The RoutableFrontInterface is useful for websites when there is only only one routing per object, but one object might have many routes depends on for example category that object belongs.
+TheRoutableMultiFrontStrategy is combo of both interfaces.

 ## Usage: